Walcriz/BlockBreakSpeed/README.md

 - It does not include all features that **Breaker2** offers.
 It is very limited in scope.
 Such features may include:
   - **Exact** break time (*It will estimate*)
   - All state state/trigger providers supported by **Breaker2**

-## Issues & Pull requests
-- If you have found an issue please create a new issue with a fitting name.
-- Feel free to create a pull request if you feel a feature is missing.

-## REMEMBER
-THIS PLUGIN MAY NOT RECIEVE SUPPORT OF ANY KIND!